AJGreaves/picflip/README.md

 The central target audience for this game are pre-school children aged 1 to 5 years old.

 **Players goals are:**
+- A fun game to play.
 - Child friendly controls.
 - Large buttons and clickable areas for young fingers to operate.
 - All game controls laid out together and in an intuative way.
 - Fun images and sounds.
 - Visual and audio rewards while playing.

+**PicFlip! is a great way to help players meet these needs because:**
+- The planning and design process took all these needs into account before starting to build it.
+- Controls are grouped together clearly.
+- Game controls are large, utlising icons and colors to commuinicate their purpose before any words that a child would not be able to read.
+- PicFlip! includes audio and visual rewards as part of the game.
+- The overall feel of PicFLip! is fun and child-friendly.

 #### Parental goals

-As parents of pre-school children have a large amount of say about what games their children are exposed to, parental needs must also be at the forfront of any project designed for children in this age group.
+Parents of pre-school children have a large amount of say about what games their children are exposed to, therefore parental needs must also be at the forfront of any project designed for children in this age group.

 **Parents goals are:**
+- A game with child development value.
+In this case to improve their memory and spacial awareness.
 - Usability for the range of abilties in pre-school kids.
 - A visiualy appealing, well functioning game.
 - The ability to for parent to reset the stored player profile.
 - A mute button.

+**PicFlip! is a great way to help parents meet these needs because:**
+- PicFLip! gives a child a fun enviroment in which to practice their memory skills.
+- Game includes 3 levels of difficulty ranging from 8 to 16 cards.
+- It has been designed with user experience as a priority, not only for a child using it but also for a parent.
+- The game includes a reset data option, which is easy to find an operate by an adult who can read and do simple mathematics.

 #### Developer/Buinsess Goals